Creality 3D CR-10 V2 Review

 It's easy enough to load filament but the filament detector can be a bit obnoxious to feed the plastic through, as it tends to get hung up.
 The screen shows time elapsed and a progress bar while printing and files can be sent to the Creality 3D CR-10 V2 via USB cable or an SD card.

 Our next metric evaluated and compared the different capabilities each 3D printer has, covering things like the type of plastic each machine can print with, its build area, and the amount of cooling it has.
-These tests altogether account for 20% of each printer's final score, with the Creality 3D CR-10 V2 earning an 8 out of 10.
+These tests altogether account for 20% of each printer's final score.

 The Creality 3D CR-10 V2 is compatible with a slicer made by Creality 3D, as well as a wide variety of other programs, such as Cura or Simplify 3D.
 This printer has one of the larger build volumes of the group, measuring in at 300mm X 300mm X 400mm.
 The stock build plate has tons of adhesion with most plastics, to the point where we had a hard time removing some ABS prints and can be heated up to 110°C. The extruder is compatible with third-party 1.75mm filament and has both an extruder and layer fan.
 It can reach a maximum temperature of 260°C, allowing you to print any plastic in that temperature range, like ABS, PLA, HIPS, or PETG to name a few.

 Our last rating metric compared the quality of the customer support and included documentation, which is responsible for the remaining 10% of the total score.
-The Creality 3D CR-10 V2 is about average, earning a 5 out of 10.
+The Creality 3D CR-10 V2 is about average.

 There are some decently helpful instructions included and you can find a few videos online but we have had mixed experiences with the customer support offered by Creality 3D.
 They can be helpful when you do get in touch, even sending replacement parts for free, but aren't the easiest to get in touch with, only having an email, contact form, or Facebook Messenger.
 The Creality 3D CR-10 V2 does come with a 1-year warranty and a 30-day return period at the time of writing.